ValdiviaDev/CarEleven/README.md

 ## Controls and Debug

+* Car1:
-* Car1: WASD for movement.
+ - WASD for movement.
+ - Left SHIFT for stopping.
+* Car2:
-* Car2: YGHJ for movement.
+ - Direction arrows for movement.
+ - Right SHIFT for stopping

 ## Authors